How We Help Patients

-After emailing us, you will receive a link to an application form.
-This form will determine whether you are a good fit for RGI’s services.
-The application asks that you provide relevant medical information and consent for RGI to share the information with physicians in our network.
+After Contacting Rare Genomics Institute, you will receive a link to an application form.
+This form will determine whether you are a good fit for RG’s services.
+The application asks that you provide relevant medical information and consent for RG to share the information with physicians and researchers in our network.

-You will be assigned a patient advocate, who will usher you through the entire research process and will be your point of contact within RGI.
-Your patient advocate will contact you to set up an informational phone call.
+You will be assigned a Patient Advocate, who will usher you through the entire sequencing process and will be your point of contact within RG.
+Your Patient Advocate will contact you to set-up an informational phone call.
 This call is designed to educate you about the process and answer any questions you may have in real time.

 After the call, you will be asked to fill out a follow-up form.
-This form is meant to make sure you understand the RGI process and to help match you with the most appropriate research site.
-Each site has different requirements, contacts, costs, and specifications.
-Once you are assigned a site, your patient advocate will guide you through the next steps.
+This form is meant to make sure you understand the RG process and help match you with the most fitting RG partner.
+Each RG partner has different requirements, contacts, costs, and specifications.
+Once you are assigned an RG partner, your Patient Advocate will guide you through the next steps.

-Discuss With Others: Genome sequencing is an important decision, we recommend discussing your decision with friends, family, and significant others.
+Genome Sequencing is an important decision, we recommend discussing your decision with your physician, friends, family, and significant others.

 Gather Records: Please obtain all relevant medical records from all the physicians the patient has visited.
-This is essential to determine eligibility and analyze genetic results.
+This is essential for the RG Partner to determine eligibility and analyze genetic results.

-Note: The visit to the research site is a clinical visit.
-Most appointments are covered by insurance as a referral or a second opinion consultation.
+Note: Most appointments are covered by insurance as a referral or a second opinion consultation.
 You should check with your insurance company to determine if a referral is required.
-RGI does not cover this cost or travel expenses.
+RG does not cover this cost or travel expenses.

 Step 5: Service Payment / Funding for Research